-The night had come all too quickly to an end, but as I laid in bed and wrapped myself under a layer of blankets, I actually looked forward to my early alarm for a change, as we were due to ride our camels back through the desert at sunrise.
+The night had come all too quickly to an end, but as I laid in bed and wrapped myself under several layers of blankets, I actually looked forward to my early alarm for a change, as we were due to ride our camels back through the desert at sunrise.

-As I stepped wearily out of our tent, the cold morning air helped to wake me up more than any alarm could, and in the dark, we began to make our way up the sand dune for the last time.
+Stepping wearily out of our tent, the cold morning air helped to wake me up more than any alarm could.
+In the dark, we began to make our way up the sand dune for the last time.

-I couldn’t tell whether we were returning to Merzouga the same way that we had come, but the windy night seemed to have already reset the footsteps that we’d left in the sand the previous day.
+I couldn’t tell whether we were returning to Merzouga the same way that we had come, but the windy night seemed to have already erased the footsteps we’d left in the sand the previous day.

 As the sunrise came, we climbed back onto our camels once more and made the rest of the journey back to the hotel from where we had started.

 And just like that, my desert adventure was over.
-I only wish I could have stayed longer, but for now, I leave with a shoeful of sand and a headful of treasured memories.
+I only wish I could have stayed longer, but for now, I left this beautiful place with a shoeful of sand and a headful of memories.

 How to visit the Sahara Desert from Marrakech

 Our guided tour to the Sahara was over 2 nights and 3 days.
 The journey might be long but you’ll stop at some really interesting places along the way (like Ben Ait Haddou and the Todgha Gorges), while also getting to see some beautiful landscapes in Morocco – I never knew the terrain was so varied in North Africa.
 Be warned though that the last day of the tour is just a full day of driving back to Marrakech, which I personally didn’t find too bad thanks to having regular breaks.